Aca4peop/QVDVQA/README.md

 # Demo

-We provide a demo for training and evaluating model on the LIVE database.
+We provide a [demo](https://github.com/Aca4peop/QVDVQA/tree/main/demo) for training and evaluating model on the LIVE database.
+# Contact